madhavprabhoo/calculator/README.md

     let(\<variable name\>, \<value expression\>, \<expression where variable is used\>)

 As with arithmetic functions, the value expression and the expression where the variable is used may be an arbitrary expression from this list.

+## Running the program

+After cloning/downloading the project, make sure you have $JAVA_HOME set and classpath set as follows:

+    export CLASSPATH=.:./calc/jars/antlr4-runtime-4.7.1.jar:./calc/jars/calc-1.0-SNAPSHOT.jar

+Now you can run the calculator as below:

+    $ java calculator.Main "let(a, let(b, 10, add(b, b)), let(b, 20, add(a, b)))"
+    40